gravito/simpleservice/README.md

 # Check this Blog

-This repo is created for this blog:
+This repo is created for this blog: https://medium.com/@shrut_terminator/how-to-deploy-a-multi-container-two-tier-go-application-in-eks-fargate-6266494f5bcf

-It contains the Docker file for Simple Service app, and the Kubernetes resources used for deploying it in EKS Fargate.
+Repo contains the Docker file for Simple Service app, and the Kubernetes resources used for deploying it in EKS Fargate.
 Kubernetes resources are in "Kubernetes" folder.

 # simple-service